ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 The two main functionalities of client chain smart contracts include:

 1. Take user funds into custody when users ask to enter Exocore system, update user balance periodically and deal with withdrawal request of user based on withdrawable balance.
-2. Forward user request from client chain side to Exocore validator set, as well as receive response from Exocore validator set to update state or execute some operations.
+2. Forward user request from client chain side to Exocore, as well as receive response from Exocore to update state or execute some operations.

 We have these components included in Exocore client chain smart contracts architecture:

-1. `ClientChainGateway`: This is the entry point where client chain users make request to Exocore validator set, as well as the end point that receives cross-chain messages from Exocore validator set.
+1. `ClientChainGateway`: This is the entry point where client chain users make a request which will be forwarded to Exocore, as well as the end point that receives cross-chain messages or responses from the chain.
 2. `Vault`: This is where user funds are taken into custody and managed.
-Within `Vault`, user balance is updated periodically by Exocore validator set through cross-chain message to reveal user’s real position (after slashing, rewarding and other impact).
+Within `Vault`, user balance is updated periodically by Exocore, in response to cross-chain messages originating from the user, to reveal user’s real position (after slashing, rewarding and other impact).
 Users can withdraw from `Vault` based on grant from the gateway.
 Every specific asset should have standalone `Vault`.
 3. `LSTRestakingController`: The controller is responsible for managing multiple `Vault`s.
 It should be the entry point for operations on `Vault`, as well as the entry point for user’s interactions with the gateway.
 It is inherited / implemented by the `Gateway`.

 ## Upgrade